English Success Map

 Consider minors in Creative Writing, Irish Studies, or Atlantic Canadian Studies.

 Expand your horizons: Rethink the world around you through Postcolonial, South African, Black British, Black Atlantic, Indigenous, and World literatures.
+Consider taking the study-abroad-course "Shakespeare: Theatre and Text" which the English Department organizes in the UK; get advising from the department.

 Visit your Academic Advisor to be sure you’re on the right track to meet graduation requirements.